Do Pros Use Tee With Irons? (Explained)

 If you strike the top half of the ball, it is not going to get the same air and trajectory forward.

-Having the ball too low on the tee increases the risk of this happening.
-The ball is too high on the tee has the opposite impact.
+Having the ball too low on the tee increases this risk.
+The ball is too high on the tee and has the opposite impact.

 How Do You Hit an Iron From a Tee?

-You hit an iron from a tee the same way you hit a driver or any other fairway woods.
+You hit an iron from a tee the same way you hit a driver or any other fairway wood.
 My game tends to lean toward iron shots.
-For example, on a long par 3 or if the driver just isn’t working, I will quickly turn to my 2-iron.
+For example, on a long par 3, or if the driver just isn’t working, I will quickly turn to my 2-iron.

 That said, you want to line up the tee so that the bottom of the ball is in line with the top of the face of your club.
 Don’t be afraid to target the ball when swinging.